devkyt/jenkins-trigger/README.md

 ## How to use
-Here is a completely working example of how to trigger Jenkins job on every push to the staging or dev branch:
+Here is a example of how to trigger Jenkins job on every push to the staging or dev branch:
 ```yaml
 name: Trigger Job on Jenkins
 on: